 If the projector is not placed on a flat surface or the screen and the projector are not perpendicular to each other, the projected image becomes trapezoidal.
-To correct this situation, see "Correcting keystone" on page 29 for details.
+To correct this situation, see "Correcting keystone" on page 27 for details.

-- Do not look into the lens while the lamp is on.
-The strong light from the lamp may cause damage to your eyes. - Be careful when you press the adjuster button as it is close to the exhaust vent where hot air comes from.
+Do not look into the lens while the lamp is on.
+The strong light from the lamp may cause damage to your eyes.